 What’s the Difference Between Eco-Solvent, UV-Cured & Latex Inks?

-Everyone wants their finished print to come out with vibrant colours and an attractive design, so they look perfect for your exhibition or promotional event.
+It’s important that your finished print comes out with vibrant colours and crisp outlines so it looks perfect for your exhibition or promotional materials.

 Eco-Solvent Inks

-The colours are also suspended in a mild biodegradable solvent, which means that the ink has virtually no odour as they don’t contain as many volatile organic compounds.
-This makes it an ideal choice for small spaces, hospitals and office environments.
+With eco-solvent inks, colours are suspended in a mild biodegradable solvent, which means that the ink has virtually no odour as they don’t contain as many volatile organic compounds (VOCs).
+The reduced VOCs are safer for the environment as they emit less air pollution.
+This makes them an ideal choice for small spaces, hospitals and office environments.

 UV-Cured Inks

-These inks use a photochemical process which uses ultraviolet light to dry the inks, rather than using heat like many print processes.
+These inks dry much quicker than solvents as the exposure to ultraviolet (UV) light quickly solidifies the ink.
+These inks use a photochemical process to dry the inks, rather than using heat like many print processes.

 Latex Inks